 Machamp is, without a doubt, one of the most interesting Tier 3 Raid Bosses to look for due to several reasons.
-With a Boss CP of 18144 and a maximum Capture CP of 1650 (100% IV), Machamp is one of the best offensive options to counter some of the best Tier 4 Raid Bosses, such as Tyranitar and Snorlax.
+With a Boss CP of 19707 and a maximum Capture CP of 1746 (Level 25, 100% IV, No Weather Boost) and 2183 [Level 25, 100% IV, Weather Boosted), Machamp is one of the best offensive options to counter some of the best Tier 4 Raid Bosses, such as Tyranitar and Snorlax.

-It has been proven to be soloable by high-level players (and Pokémon) with the right attacking options against it, but the minimum recommended group size is 2 or 3 people.
+It has been proven to be soloable by high-level players (and Pokémon, including Xatu) with the right attacking options against it, but the minimum recommended group size is 2 or 3 people.

 Best Machamp Raid Counters

 Machamp is a fighting type Pokémon.
-Therefore, it is weak to Psychic, Flying and Fairy.
-The best attackers to fight Machamp are Alakazam and Espeon, followed by Exeggutor (with Psychic moves), Dragonite and Charizard.
+Therefore, it is weak to Psychic, Flying, and Fairy.
+The best attackers to fight Machamp are Mewtwo, Alakazam, and Espeon, followed by Lugia, Moltres, and Rayquaza.

 The best movesets of the Pokémon just mentioned are:

-- Alakazam: Confusion/Futuresight (STAB DPS of 35.60) and Psycho Cut/Futuresight (33.00) are the best movesets for this battle.
+- Alakazam: Confusion/Futuresight and Psycho Cut/Futuresight are the best movesets for this battle.
 Psychic (Legacy move on Alakazam) can also be a viable option.
 Alakazam is a glass cannon, with one of the best attack stats of the game, but keep in mind that it can be taken down pretty easily and dodging Machamp’s charge moves might be mandatory.

 - Exeggutor: Confusion/Psychic (Legacy, 30.10), Zen Headbutt/Psychic (Legacy, 29.10) and Extrasensory/Psychic (29.10) are Exeggutor’s best movesets for this specific battle.
-Since the amount of viable movesets for Exeggutor at the moment is very limited (most of them are legacy), there are better options such as Alakazam and Espeon.
-However, it can still work as an alternative, as it also resists Machamp’s Fighting type moves and can deal lots of damage.
+Since the number of viable movesets for Exeggutor at the moment is very limited (most of them are legacy), there are better options such as Alakazam and Espeon.
+However, it can still work as an alternative, as it also resists Machamp’s Fighting-type moves and can deal lots of damage.

 Machamp is a great Raid Boss to look for.
-Some people might want to reserve their raid passes for only Tier 4 Raid Bosses, but the truth is that Machamp is as valuable in the current meta as some Tier 4 Raid Bosses or even more.
+Some people might want to reserve their raid passes for only Tier 4 or Tier 5 Raid Bosses, but the truth is that Machamp is as valuable in the current meta as some Tier 4 Raid Bosses or even more.

-Some people might argue that Tyranitar (currently the Pokémon with greatest CP in the game) is one of the most desired Tier 4 Raid Bosses.
-Well, Machamp is the most viable option to take it down due to Tyranitar’s 4x weakness to Fighting type moves, and it will receive 196% damage from them without even considering the STAB bonus.
-Furthermore, Machamp is one of the best options against Lapras (Water/Ice type), another Tier 4 Raid Boss, since it is weak to Fighting type moves.
+Some people might argue that Tyranitar is one of the most desired Tier 4 Raid Bosses.
+Well, Machamp is the most viable option to take it down due to Tyranitar’s 4x weakness to Fighting-type moves, and it will receive 196% damage from them without even considering the STAB bonus.
+Furthermore, Machamp is one of the best options against Absol (Dark-type), another Tier 4 Raid Boss, since it is weak to Fighting-type.

 Keep in mind that if you want to solo a Machamp, several things matter.
 Not only your trainer level is important, but also the current level of your attacking lineup and their movesets.
 If you are planning on trying to solo a Machamp, you will definitely need to invest some stardust and candies on your attackers.